 - I remember who to ask to get information.

-For these you have to go all the way and make a full minor sentence in German.
+You’ll have to go “all the way” and make a normal boring minor sentence in German.
 As you do not really have a subject for the second verb in the English sentence, one usually uses the German man.

 - I don’t know how to do that.